nuxl0x/soul_reaper/README.md

 # Soul Reaper
-'Soul Reaper' is a Palladium addonpack that adds the custom powerset of 'Soul Reaper' into the game of minecraft.
+'Soul Reaper' is a Palladium addonpack that adds the custom powerset of 'Soul Reaper' into the game of Minecraft.
 This power has a variety of different abilities and aims to offer a variety of interesting gameplay for people that enjoy playing powersets with both magic and physical powers.

 ### Abilities (Page 1):
 > **Reaper Transformation**